SCVision/PointSurfaces/demos/readme.txt

 2. PCLdemo_segment
 - Visual studio demo for segmenting surfaces.
-- Use this demo to load GEO files and segment surfaces.
+- Use this demo to load GEO files, segment surfaces, and save as SEG files.

 3. PCLdemo_match
 - Visual studio demo for matching surfaces.